Adolphe Appia on Parsifal and the Ring

 problem of staging this drama.

 which determines the drama's general form and the sequence of its episodes is continually being disturbed by the mythological anthropomorphism of

-certain of the characters.
-The epic poem can easily encompass this kind of complexity; so can the spoken drama, although it is necessary to reduce its scope
+certain of the

+characters.
+The epic poem can easily encompass this kind of complexity; so can the spoken drama, although it is necessary to reduce its scope considerably.
+But the

-by [all of] the episodes of the play as well as in the passages devoted especially to him.
+the episodes of the play as well as in the passages devoted especially to him.
 Wotan's personal existence and everything else in the drama are but two

-aspects of a single phenomenon.
-From a purely naturalistic point of view, the incidents are responsible for Wotan's developing awareness, but from the standpoint
+aspects of a

+single phenomenon.
+From a purely naturalistic point of view, the incidents are responsible for Wotan's developing awareness, but from the standpoint of the poetic

-of the poetic intention of the drama the incidents themselves must be considered to be that development.
+intention of the drama the incidents themselves must be considered to be that development.
 Because he is a god, Wotan has the painful privilege of at

-the same time revealing and contemplating his own soul.
-How can the two
+the same time

-aspects of this conflict be presented consecutively with clarity?
-How can
+revealing and contemplating his own soul.
+How can the two aspects of this conflict be presented consecutively with clarity?
+How can the musical

-remarkably intense and well-defined.
-However, there are passages where the music is strictly subordinated to the realism of the plot, which deprives them of the
+and well-defined.
+However, there are passages where the music is strictly subordinated to the realism of the plot, which deprives them of the free expression with

-indispensable space dedicated to Wotan's personal existence remains completely undetermined.
-Nothing can dictate its dimensions nor its order; it is the domain of
+dedicated to Wotan's personal existence remains completely undetermined.
+Nothing can dictate its dimensions nor its order; it is the domain of pure musical

 only the inflexibility of the setting was opposed to his conception.
 And yet he sought mobility through extreme realism.
 The notion that an